ldipotetjob/datasets/README.md

 # Scadip datasets

-This repository contains massive  of data sets includes, but is not limited to, football data and commodity trading data.
+This repository contains massive  of data sets includes, but is not limited to, european football data and commodity trading data.

 ## Datasets